geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-07/meeting-transcript.md

 And I will lock this bounty right now. and move it to the top.
 It's a high priority.
-Actually, what's more exciting about FP8 is...
+Actually, what's more exciting about FP8 is..

 ##### **Chenyu** [[00:55:55](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=3355)]
 We're going to use that for MLPerf.